 As for the dripping?
 Well, that’s how our mental health struggles feel sometimes, isn’t it?
 Persistent, unstoppable, annoying, and occasionally debilitating.
 It’s not the prettiest side of life, but that doesn’t mean it should be hidden in the shadows—or in one of those black-and-white, hand-on-window, rain-pouring-outside photos (you know the ones).
 We’re here to show mental health the way it really happens—as part of your life.
 But not the only part of it.

 Thanks for stopping by.
-Drop me a line at email@example.com and let me know what you like and don’t, and what we can do better.
+Drop Amy a line at firstname.lastname@example.org and let her know what you like and don’t, and what we can do better.
 You can also find us on Instagram, TikTok, and Facebook.
-Meantime, go forth and be mental! —Amy Keller Laird
+Meantime, go forth and be mental!

 The Mental Team